-In a pile driving study conducted by the California Department of Transportation, fish exposed to peak pressures up to 205-206 decibels referenced to 1 micropascal (dB re 1 μ Pa) exhibited no statistically significant differences in rates of injury compared to control fish (California Department of Transportation, 2004).
-Injuries, such as ruptured swim bladders, hematomas, and hemorrhaging of other gas-filled organs, have been reported in fish exposed to a large number of simulated impact pile driving strikes with cumulative sound exposure levels up to 219 decibels referenced to 1 micropascal squared seconds (dB re 1 μPa2-s) under highly controlled settings where fish were unable to avoid the source (Casper et al., 2012b; Casper et al., 2013a; Casper et al., 2013b; Halvorsen et al., 2011; Halvorsen et al., 2012a; Halvorsen et al., 2012b).
-Halvorsen (2011) found that the equal energy hypothesis does not apply to effects of pile driving; rather, metrics relevant to injury could include, but not be limited to, cumulative sound exposure level, single strike sound exposure level, and number of strikes.
-Although single strike peak sound pressure levels were also measured during these experiments (207 dB re 1μ Pa), the injuries were only observed during exposures to multiple strikes.
+Injuries, such as ruptured swim bladders, hematomas, and hemorrhaging of other gas-filled organs, have been reported in fish exposed to a large number of simulated impact pile driving strikes with cumulative sound exposure levels up to 219 decibels referenced to 1 micropascal squared seconds (dB re 1 μ Pa2-s) under highly controlled settings where fish were unable to avoid the source (Casper et al., 2012b; Casper et al., 2013a; Casper et al., 2013b; Halvorsen et al., 2011; Halvorsen et al., 2012a; Halvorsen et al., 2012b).
+However, it is important to note that these studies exposed fish to 900 or more strikes as the studies goal was largely to evaluate the equal energy hypothesis, which suggests that the effects of a large single pulse of energy is equivalent to the effects of energy received from many smaller pulses (as discussed in Smith & Gilley, 2008).
+Halvorsen (2011) and Casper et al. (2017) found that the equal energy hypothesis does not apply to effects of pile driving; rather, metrics relevant to injury could include, but not be limited to, cumulative sound exposure level, single strike sound exposure level, and number of strikes (Halvorsen et al., 2011).
+Furthermore, Casper et al. (2017) found the amount of energy in each pile strike and the number of strikes determines the severity of the exposure and the injuries that may be observed.
+For example, hybrid striped bass (white bass Morone chrysops x striped bass Morone saxaltilis) exposed to fewer strikes with higher single strike sound exposure values resulted in a higher number of, and more severe, injuries than bass exposed to an equivalent cumulative sound exposure level that contained more strikes with lower single strike sound exposure values.
+This is important to consider when comparing data from pile driving studies to potential effects from other impulsive sources (such as an explosion).
+Although single strike peak sound pressure levels were measured during these experiments (at average levels of 207 dB re 1 μ Pa), the injuries were only observed during exposures to multiple strikes; therefore, it is anticipated that a peak value much higher than those measured in these studies would be required to lead to injury.

 These studies included species both with and without swim bladders.
 The majority of fish that exhibited injuries were those with swim bladders.
-Lake sturgeon (Acipenser fulyescens), a physostomous fish, was found to be less susceptible to injury from impulsive sources than Nile tilapia (Oreochromis niloticus), a physoclistous fish (Halvorsen et al., 2012a).
-The difference in results is likely due to the type of swim bladder in each fish.
+Lake sturgeon (Acipenser fulyescens), a physostomous fish, was found to be less susceptible to injury from impulsive sources than Nile tilapia (Oreochromis niloticus) or hybrid striped bass, physoclistous fishes (Casper et al., 2017; Halvorsen et al., 2012a).
+As reported by Halvorsen et al. (2012a), the difference in results is likely due to the type of swim bladder in each fish.
 Physostomous fishes have an open duct connecting the swim bladder to their esophagus and may be able to quickly adjust the amount of gas in their body by gulping or releasing air.
 Physoclistous fishes do not have this duct and instead, gas pressure in the swim bladder is regulated by special tissues or glands.
 There were no mortalities reported during these experiments and in the studies where recovery was observed, the majority of exposure related injuries healed within a few days in a laboratory setting.
-In addition, limited experimental data suggests that fish larvae exposed to pile driving at cumulative sound exposure levels up to 206 dB re 1 μ Pa2-s and peak sound pressure levels of 210 re 1 μ Pa are not susceptible to mortality (Bolle et al., 2012).
+In many of these controlled studies, neutral buoyancy was determined in the fishes prior to exposure to the simulated pile driving.
+However, fishes with similar physiology to those described in these studies that are exposed to actual pile driving activities may show varying levels of injury depending on their state of buoyancy.